Introduction to Spark MLlib

 Apache Spark comes with a library named MLlib to perform Machine Learning tasks using the Spark framework.
 Since there is a Python API for Apache Spark, i.e., PySpark, you can also use this Spark ML library in PySpark.
 MLlib contains many algorithms and Machine Learning utilities.

-In this tutorial we will see how we can use machine learning in PySpark.
+In this tutorial we will see how we can use machine learning in Pyspark Tutorial.
 We are going to use the dataset of Fortune 500 to implement machine learning in PySpark.
 This dataset consists of the information related to the top 5 companies ranked by Fortune 500 in year 2017.
 We will be using the first five fields.
 You can download the dataset by clicking HERE.

 The dataset looks like below:

 In this spark ml tutorial,we will be implementing machine learning to predict which one of the fields is the most important to predict the Rankings of the above mentioned companies in the coming years.
 Also, we will be using dataframes to implement machine learning so let’s start off by learning the basics of dataframes in PySpark, so as to get us started with machine learning in PySpark.

 Before diving right into this Spark MLlib tutorial, have a quick rundown of all the topics included in this tutorial:

 Machine Learning is one of the many applications of Artificial Intelligence (AI) where the primary aim is to enable computers to learn automatically without any human assistance.
 With the help of Machine Learning, computers are able to tackle the tasks that were, until now, only handled and carried out by people.
 It is basically a process of teaching a system on how to make accurate predictions when fed with the right data.
 It has the ability to learn and improve from past experience without being specifically programmed for a task.
 Machine Learning mainly focuses on developing computer programs and algorithms that make predictions and learn from the provided data.